SiegeEngine/mathwrap/README.md

 To convert foreign types into our types, use either the `From` or `Into` trait.
-To convert back to the foreign type you must use the `Into` trait due to limitations in the Rust language.
+To convert back to the foreign type you must use the `Into` trait due to coherence rule limitations in the Rust language.